algolia/docsearch/docs/src/config-file.md

 ---

-For each DocSearch request we receive, we create a custom JSON configuration file that will define how the crawler should behave.
+For each DocSearch request we receive, we create a custom JSON configuration file that defines how the crawler should behave.
 You can find all the configs in [this repository][1].

 A DocSearch looks like this: